richardgli/shellythesnail/README.md

-# Shelly the Snail's Great Adventure
+# Shelly the Snail's Great Adventure Tutorial
 *Made for Alchemy Hacks 2024*

 This repository contains a python file tutorialcode.py that facilitates the development of the tutorial.